DiLER-Digitell/data_managment_bids_2026/lecture/content/bids_specs.md

 ```

-The **project** folder has not to be named in a specific manner, but it should be descriptive.
+The **project** folder does not have to be named in a specific manner, but it should be descriptive.

 **code**